 Rock Climbing Stretches and Flexibility Exercises

 Rock climbing stretching exercises to improve your performance and do away with rock climbing injuries for good.

-Rock climbing is now both an indoor and outdoor sport in many countries, with its own set of rules, grading systems, equipment and technique.
+Rock climbing is an indoor and outdoor sport with its own rules, grading system, equipment and technique.
 People now climb on purpose whereas it was old civilization that made their home on cliffs or rocky ledges for safety.